 After bathing a Goldendoodle, the gold standard is to blow dry the coat with a high velocity pet grooming dryer.
 This helps separate the hair.

 Once you have completely dried your Goldendoodle’s hair, it’s time to brush it again.
-However, at this point, I’d recommend giving your dog some time to play, rest, or do something else that makes them happy.
+However, at this point, I’d recommend giving your dog some time to play, rest, or do something else that makes him or her happy.
 Check your dog’s vibe.
 Chloe’s usually ready to chill on the couch.

 10. When the hair is completely dry, gently brush the coat again.